Hipotesi-Dev/Hipotesi-Dev/README.md

 # 💫About Me :
 Hi There !!
-My name is ✨ Edu Olivares ✨ I'm a young developer that 💖 to learn and improve myself every day.
+My name is ✨ Edu Olivares ✨ I'm a young developer that Love 💖 to learn and improve myself every day.
 Python is my principal coding language, although I'm learning JavaScript and Web Development (HTML & CSS).
 Every time I have, I'm learning something.
 I love to improve my old codes, to learn new and cool things to make them better.

 Always striving to create innovative ideas and visions, always based on contributions and teamwork. 👨‍💻🤝